 A major milestone in the fight to protect the use of homeopathy was highlighted in a blog outlining the exposure of the inherent weaknesses and questionable tactics employed in the so called “Australian Report”.
 This is one of the three main reports that are typically used in the case against the use and effectiveness of homeopathy by its detractors.
 It’s also being examined for serious fraud by the Commonwealth Ombudsman.

-Another key blog dealt with the various ways of enabling pets and other animals to cope with fireworks .
+Another key set of blogs dealt with the various ways of enabling pets and other animals to cope with fireworks:

 This can be a very stressful time for pets, horses and farm animals, not to mention local wildlife and some humans.
 It’s well worth a read in light of the current New Year festivities.

 Among a range of things to try, reading calmly to your pet may help reduce their stress and yours!